 - Who Wants to Live Forever?: Zasalamel's goal in Soulcalibur III is to find the cursed sword so that he can finally achieve a peaceful (and permanent) death.

-Origin - Bird of Passage Assassins Guild, Europe
+Origin - Unknown (Raised by the Bird of Passage Assassins Guild)Weapon(s) - Ring blade

-.
+A young girl from an unspecified European country who uses a ring blade and looks like she wandered off from the Cirque du Soleil.
 Tira is a former assassin who once worked for an organization called the Bird of Passage.
 When the Evil Seed shone down on the leaders, the group disbanded.
 Tira had become addicted to killing during her time in the group, however, and couldn't live a normal life.
 When she heard about Nightmare, she empathized with him because he was a similar being to herself, and she became his servant.
-She then went after Sophitia's children
+She then went after Sophitia's children.

-.
+In Soulcalibur IV her mind gets shattered by the meeting of Soul Calibur and Soul Edge and her already bi-polar nature becomes a full split personality.
 She becomes very cunning and manipulative and has most of the cast under her thumb.
 Unfortunately, Soul Edge is destroyed, and she suffers a mental breakdown, returning to the shadows.
 She finds solace in her plans for Pyrrha, and upon Soul Edge's return she returns to Nightmare.
 However, she is not pleased when she finds out that the new Nightmare wants to privately seek control over the world, instead of slaughtering everything.
-Deciding that this Nightmare is an impostor, she sets out to seek a new host in V
+Deciding that this Nightmare is an impostor, she sets out to seek a new host in V.

 In gameplay, her split personalities manifest as two separate modes: Jolly and Gloomy.
 Jolly Tira is more defensive, focusing on quick strikes.
 Gloomy Tira, in contrast, is an offensive powerhouse who focuses in rushdown tactics.
 It comes as no surprise that the primary objective is to get into Gloomy Mode as fast as possible.